 Answer: Punctuation doesn’t affect the training and intent recognition.
 During preprocessing steps only alphanumeric characters are considered.
 [Technical note: this step is done before tokenization hence the advice.]

 How does NLU handle typos and misspellings?

-Answer: Typos and misspelling do have a small impact on the model.
+Answer: Typos and misspellings do have a small impact on the model.
 You might hurt the model’s prediction accuracy if you deliberately introduce random typos at inference time.
 However, when both the training and the test data contain common typos and misspellings we run into in natural online conversations, auto spelling correction at inference time does not seem to improve the model’s performance.
-Therefore, we recommend that we do not deliberately correct common typos and misspellings in the training set in order to keep it consistent with the natural data the model will see at inference time.
+Therefore, we recommend that we do not deliberately correct common typos and misspellings in the training set to keep it consistent with the natural data the model will see at inference time.

 How does capitalization affect intent recognition?

 Answer: Capitalization or the lack thereof doesn’t affect intent recognition in the current version of the model.
 As with typos and misspellings, there is not much to be gained in correcting capitalization errors.

 What level of coverage and performance should businesses expect or aim for when Intent Manager is first turned on?

 Answer: The Starter Packs are supposed to be the start rather than the end of a customer’s journey into intent discovery, analytics, and automation.
 The Starter Packs contain predefined intents and a training set sampled from a customer’s historical data.
 Depending on the domain and the brand, the coverage and accuracy may vary greatly.
 On average, a business can expect 56.3% coverage with 50.1% accuracy on starter pack data.
 But it varies across different verticals.